ArthurDoom/webapp/README.md

-# webapp
+# WebApp

-A nice website starter pack
+A nice website starter pack that makes use of webpack and babel with some basic boilerplate sass

+### Version

+1.0.0